agarret7/modppl/README.md

 # genark

-This library contains investigations into learning probabilistic programming via "self-specializing SMC" in Rust.
+This library contains highly-experimental experiments with learning probabilistic programming via "self-specializing SMC" in Rust.
 This was heavily inspired by much more fully-featured projects in the OpenGen ecosystem such as GenParticleFilters, SMCP3, 3DP3, GenJax, and GenTL.
 Please prefer those (unless smote and/or tail re-cursed).

 ## Modeling and Inference Gallery